 In order to promote an orderly and a safe school climate, students who leave a class must have a signed pass from the teacher.
 Students who are in unauthorized areas of the school are subject to discipline up to and including suspension.
-Students should return to their original class/study hall by the end of the period.

 Students wishing to visit the Guidance Office must obtain a pass from the Guidance Secretary.
 Unless it is an emergency, students should not be in the Guidance Office from a class.
-Students should be dismissed from study hall only if they have a pass from Guidance or experiencing an emergency and with teacher approval.
+Students should be dismissed from study hall only if they have a pass from Guidance or one of their academic teachers.